The-Stem-Academy/Self-Balancing-Robot/README.md

 ## Code

-If you are using the OLED displays then use the “Self_Balancing_Robot_WITHOLED_Code.ino” but if your not using OLED displays then just use the “Self_Balancing_Robot_Code.ino”
+The code is here on the github repo [code](https://github.com/The-Stem-Academy/Self-Balancing-Robot/blob/main/Self_Balancing_Robot_WITHOLED_Code.ino)

 Upon running the code a WIFI network will be broadcasted from your ESP32 named “Self Balancing Robot Tuner” with the password “12345678” if you connect to this network on any device and go to your web browser and enter "192.168.4.1" to the search bar you will be able to fine tune many values for your robot, over WIFI which will streamline the PID tuning process.
-Once you have found ideal values you can enter them manually in the code as constants (lines 28 to 38 in the WITHOLED version) and then start the robot and just ignore the network.
+Once you have found ideal values you can enter them manually in the code as constants (lines 28 to 38) and then start the robot and just ignore the network.
 You will also need to install the [roboEyes library](https://github.com/FluxGarage/RoboEyes)

 ## Final notes
 Thank you for visiting this page, I hope you enjoy your build, and don't get too disheartened when it doesn't balance straight away after uploading the code (I spent days tuning).
 If you get stuck just check out the video and if you're still not sure feel free to leave a comment.